 Nicole Bonnet (played by Hepburn) is the daughter of a legendary art collector and master forger.
 Her father lends a beautiful Cellini sculpture of the goddess Venus to a prestigious Paris museum, a sculpture that is actually a forgery made by Nicole's grandfather.
 When Nicole learns that the museum is planning on doing tests on the work of art for insurance purposes that would expose it as a forgery, she enlists the help of a dashing man named Simon Dermott to help her steal it back.
 "How to Steal a Million" is a delightful comedy filled with even more delightful Givenchy outfits (an Audrey Hepburn signature).

-This story is about a screenwriter named Richard Benson (William Holden) who has been paid an advance on his next screenplay.
+"Paris When It Sizzles" is about a screenwriter named Richard Benson (William Holden) who has been paid an advance on his next screenplay.
 Unfortunately, he procrastinated on his work by traipsing around Paris, and now his screenplay is due in two days.
 He hires an assistant to keep him on track, the beautiful Gabrielle Simpson (Audrey Hepburn).
 He is inspired by Gabrielle, and together they run through various scenarios for a screenplay called "The Girl Who Stole the Eiffel Tower".